-Tactical level includes: 1) labor planning, monitoring of the functional responsibilities of employees, productivity forecasting, implementing a new software for the labor organization; 2) improving of the staff hiring; 3) staff development, i.e. expanding of the policy of employees' training, development, motivation and stimulation; 5) improving the stimulating system through the employees' effective work, achieving of high results, implementing of effective tools for moral encouragement and spreading strict disciplinary measures; 6) providing of the employees' evaluation and attestation (implementing of the simplicity of staff evaluation and the staff audit); 7) studying and analyzing the results of the staff evaluation; 8) creating an effective system of employees' education, training and retraining; 9) planning of the employees' careers; 10) forming and implementing of the staff reserve based on pre-selection mechanism; 11) organization of the staff adaptation system; 12) improving of the organizational structure.
+Tactical level includes: 1) labor planning, monitoring of the functional responsibilities of employees, productivity forecasting, implementing a new software for the labor organization; 2) improving of the staff hiring; 3) staff development, i.e. expanding of the policy of employees' training, development, motivation and stimulation; 5) improving the stimulating system through the employees' effective work, achieving of high results, implementing of effective tools for moral encouragement and spreading strict disciplinary measures; 6) providing of the employees' evaluation and attestation (implementing of the innovative evaluation methods, formation a common base of criteria and indexes, ensuring of the staff evaluation; 8) creating an effective system of employees' education, training and retraining; 9) planning of the employees' careers; 10) forming and implementing of the staff reserve based on pre-selection mechanism; 11) organization of the staff adaptation system; 12) improving of the organizational structure.